ycherkasov/md5bruteforcer/README.md

 Simple multi-threaded bruteforcer for MD5 hash.
-Written in C++11
+Implemented in C++14